Narayana108/awesome-privacy/README.md

 ## Email
 >Use GPG mail if you know how.
->Here are a few alternatives.
-Some don't cost anything, but I would recommend
+>Some don't cost anything, but I would recommend
 >posteo.de or mailbox.org (1 Euro / month).
 >Never take an American, Australian, Canadian, British or New Zealandish provider.
 >European online privacy laws are the best at the moment.
 The Netherlands are
 >doing a good job in enforcing them.
 Germany isn't bad either.
 But the whole
 >climate in Europe is changing.
 Law enforcement agencies in  Europe want direct
 >access to e-mail providers; we are not there yet.
-Again, don't use e-mail when
->you can avoid it.
 >Create an alias or temporary alias for every website (like takealot.co.za) you
 >create a new account.
 I know, this is cumbersome, but there is no other way
 >around.